Mukuldev21/CommercePulse/README.md

 ### ▶️ Usage

 #### Option A: Running with Docker (Recommended)
-This starts both the mock server and runs the tests in a containerized environment.
+This starts both the mock server and runs the tests in a containerized environment (if configured) or simply starts the mocks so you can run tests locally.

 ```bash
 docker-compose up -d
 ```

-#### Option B: Local Execution
+#### Option B: Local Binary Execution

+1.  **Install Mokapi**
+    Download the latest binary from [Mokapi Releases](https://github.com/mokapi/mokapi/releases) and add it to your PATH.

-1.  **Start Mock Services**
+2.  **Start Mock Services**
     In a new terminal:
     ```bash
-    mokapi start --config ./mokapi/mokapi.yaml
+    mokapi --config ./mokapi/mokapi.yaml
     ```

 2.  **Run Tests**